 7 Reasons Why People Abuse Drugs

 There are many reasons as to why individuals abuse drugs, and they will vary greatly from individual to individual.
-However, in this article, we discuss seven of the most prevelant reasons why people use drugs.

 1) Experimental purposes